 Fig 1: Planning@Work WGEA gender pay gap reporting

-Navigo offers a free, 14-day trial of the world’s leading org charting and workforce modelling platform – OrgPlus.
-To find out how you can generate engaging, visually stunning org charts with actionable HR analytics, learn more about OrgPlus here.
+Navigo offers a 14-day free trial of a leading org charting and workforce modelling platform – orginio.
+To find out how you can generate engaging, visually stunning org charts with actionable HR analytics, learn more about orginio here.